 UCAS Clearing allows dental schools to fill the spaces on their courses – this means they can open these spaces to students who may have the grades required to gain a place but may not have received offers at other universities.

 Which universities offer Dentistry Clearing?

-The universities offering clearing places differ from year to year – take a look at the table below to see which universities are offering clearing places for dentistry.
+The universities offering clearing places differ from year to year – take a look at the table below to see which universities are offering clearing places for dentistry in 2020.